CoulsonZhang/Deep_Structure/README.md

 ## To Do:
 - Make a class for paper record
 > - save all info (paper title, list of author, list of math id, id of journal, last identifiers)
-- reference fetch function compatibility
-> - trouble: differnt pages have various format in pure string type
-> - Current solution: only get those paper that is collected in MathSciNet
 - entry integration (all function, class structure may be utilized)
 - Auto name correction (search) by MathSciNet engine